Credit Card Reconciliation (Pro)

 Use the reconcile feature to view and mark off all transactions (corporate card payments against bills/receipts) made using the credit card for a given timeframe.

-Click the Reconcile button to see this information:
+1. Click the Reconcile button

 • Reconciliation Period — This dropdown defaults to what was entered when creating the credit card; users can change it to any of the other options available (weekly, monthly, bi-monthly, quarterly, semi-annually, annually).